Lambert-Nguyen/cosmo-management/docs/reports/PROJECT_ORGANIZATION_COMPLETE.md

 ## 🎯 Organization Complete

-I have successfully organized the Aristay project files to improve maintainability and clarity:
+I have successfully organized the Cosmo Management project files to improve maintainability and clarity:

 ### 📂 Major Reorganization